 Traditional tracing GCs wait until a certain amount of memory has been allocated, and then attempt to scan or deallocate a large amount of memory all at once.
 Even incremental or concurrent GCs tend to wait for memory pressure to reach a certain level, switch themselves on for a while, and then switch themselves off - examples include Unity's upcoming incremental collector, and the garbage collector currently provided by Lua and LuaJIT.

 None of these options are the right choice for game development.
 In order for a fast-paced game to avoid feeling "choppy", it must meet the deadline set by the monitor's refresh rate, or an integer fraction of that refresh rate (say, 72 Hz for a 144 Hz monitor).
-A swap chain can allow the game to accumulate one or two frames of "borrowed time" without being detectable to the user (at the cost of increased latency), but whenever the cumulative delay exceeds those one or two frames, the debt is cashed in and the user will experience a frameskip.
+A swap chain can allow the game to accumulate one or two frames of "borrowed time" without being detectable to the user, but whenever the cumulative delay exceeds those one or two frames, the debt is cashed in and the user will experience a frameskip.

 (This is a simple thing to test - in your main loop, just sleep for 15ms every 40th frame, which is equivalent to exceeding a 60 Hz frame budget by about 0.3ms per frame.
-If your game involves any fast movement, you'll find that it suddenly "feels wrong", even if you can't pinpoint exactly which frames are being skipped.
-Note that this test may not work if your swap chain is triple-buffered.)
+If your game involves any fast movement, you'll find that it suddenly "feels wrong", even if you can't pinpoint exactly which frames are being skipped.)

 When a game's GC is allowed to stop and start, and it takes up one millisecond per frame while it's running, then the time budget is effectively one millisecond lower for every frame.
 If a particular scene normally runs at 16 milliseconds per frame, then when the garbage collector switches on it will suddenly take up 17 milliseconds and start skipping frames.
 In this scenario, you'd be forced to set aside 6% of your entire time budget just for the GC!